Lower Back Pain and Spinal Arthritis

 Exercises may be divided into three groups: strengthening exercises, aerobic exercises and range-of-motion exercises.

-Non-drug treatments available for arthritis include cold or heat compression, nutritional supplements, acupuncture, massage.
+Other non -drug treatments available for arthritis include cold or heat compression, nutritional supplements, acupuncture, massage.

 Over-the-counter medication include: nonsteroidal anti-inflammatory drugs (NSAIDs) like, naproxen and/or ibuprofen.
 It is important to remember that NSAIDs may have serious side effects like stomach irritation, bleeding and less frequent side effect is kidney damage.